-Innovative Combustion Technology The plan for the Rising Sun Engine Initiative to Save the World Innovative Combustion Technology from Japan; the Trump Card to Save the Global Environment Cars provide indispensable support to industry, society, and our personal lives, getting us from place to place quickly and comfortably.
-At the same time, the impact of vehicles on global warming calls for improvements in drivability, safety, and greater environmental performance.
-Innovative combustion technology (The Plan for the Rising Sun Engine Initiative to Save the World) aim to improve internal combustion thermal efficiency up to a maximum of 50 percent, reducing the impact of combustion engines on the environment.
-This cooperative research and development project between industry, academy, and government will contribute to the development of Japan's practical engineering capacity and the nation's ability to compete.
+Innovative Combustion Technology The Plan for the Rising Sun Engine Initiative to Save the World Innovative Combustion Technology from Japan; the Trump Card to Save the Global Environment Cars provide indispensable support to industry, society and our personal lives, getting us from place to place quickly and comfortably.
+At the same time, the impact of vehicles on the global environment calls for improvements in drivability, safety and greater environmental performance.
+Innovative combustion technology (The Plan for the Rising Sun Engine Initiative to Save the World) aims to dramatically improve internal combustion thermal efficiency up to a maximum of 50 percent, reducing the impact of combustion engines on the environment.
+This cooperative research and development project between industry, academia and government will also contribute to the development of Japan's practical engineering capacity and the nation's ability to compete.

-Program Director Masanori Sugiyama Toyota Motor Corporation Field General Manager, Advanced Power train Engineering Field Profile- Mr. Sugiyama joined Toyota Motors in 1984.
+Program Director Masanori Sugiyama Toyota Motor Corporation Advanced Development Power Train Company General Manager, Higashifuji Technical Center Executive General Manager Profile Mr. Sugiyama joined Toyota Motors in 1984.
 He took over as project manager for new V6 engine development in 2002, and was subsequently named project general manager for renovation promotion of engine development in 2003.
 In 2007, Mr. Sugiyama took over as General Manager, New Engine Development Division.
-Mr. Sugiyama was named Executive General Manager, Field General Manager, Engine Engineering Field in 2013 and, in 2016, he was named Executive General Manager for Power Train Company and Field General Manager for Advanced Power train Engineering Field.
+Mr. Sugiyama was named Executive General Manager, Field General Manager, Engine Engineering Field in 2013 and, in 2016, he was named Executive General Manager for Power Train Company and Field General Manager for Advanced Power Train Engineering Field.
+In 2017, he was appointed to his present position.
 Research and Development Topics 1.
 Research to improve gasoline engine thermal efficiency Work towards elemental technologies for super lean burn, high boosted combustion, as well as combustion under high EGR volume, leading to thermal efficiency of up to 50 percent in comparison to today's maximum of 39 percent.
 2. Research to improve diesel engine thermal efficiency Develop elemental technologies such as fast and quiet combustion and clean low temperature combustion that lead to thermal efficiency of up to 50 percent in comparison to today's maximum of 43 percent.

-3. Shared research for gasoline and diesel engines Develop foundational technologies shared between gasoline and diesel engines, including modeling and control technologies for combustion, research into combustion analysis tools, and research into various types of loss reduction.
-SPORT HYBRID i-MMD 2.0L DOHC i-VTEC (Source: Honda R&D Co., Ltd.) • Changes in the Thermal Efficiency of Automotive Internal Combustion Engines and SIP Goals SIP Research Goals: Maximum Thermal Efficiency of 50%
+3. Shared research for gasoline and diesel engines Develop foundational technologies shared between gasoline and diesel engines, including modeling and control technologies for combustion, research into combustion analysis tools, and research into various types of loss reduction. •SPORT HYBRID i-MMD 2.0L DOHC i-VTEC

+• Changes in the Thermal Efficiency of Automotive Internal Combustion Engines and SIP Goals